bjeanes/culture/README.md

 For now, it serves as a place to collect thoughts and start discussions.
 There are no holy cows here, and everything is up for discussion or change.
 I'm very interested in collecting others opinions, criticisms, experience, and resources.

+When appropriate, this will be an open document that anybody can contribute to such that we can describe a culture in which we'd each be able to excel.
 </i></small>

 Premise